 The club is a member of the Berkshire Lawn Tennis Association (LTA) and teams play within their leagues.
 The club activities are run by an elected committee and the services of a professional LTA coach are available to members for private lessons.
 As an added bonus the club gets an allocation of Wimbledon tickets each year.

 For information about the club visit their Facebook page.

 Apply for membership

-You can apply for membership by using the online membership application form.
+You can apply for membership and also renew your membership by using the online membership application form.